 Like an asshole, I am not going to read J. Storrs Hall’s book.
 I am grateful that Ezra Klein did and very closely.
 It is over 600 pages long, which is about 18 hours of my reading life that I don’t want to spend being likely re-annoyed by the author.
 But I thank him for going there because I am going to be thinking about these things for a long time.
 And that, fellow humans, is why ideas need to be accessible to everyone.
 Maybe just like energy.

-One thought on “Media Break: Sustainable Futurism?”
+2 thoughts on “Media Break: Sustainable Futurism?”